morellexf13/appium-webdriver/README.md

 Upload your zipped test package and go to the next step.
 <img alt='Devicefarm Step 4' src="./screenshots/devicefarm/4.png" />

 This is important, you need to setup the test spec yml file.
-On this one, create a new one and use this template:
+Create a new one and use this template:

 ```yml
 version: 0.1